Bridgwater: Economy

+Farr provides a brief snapshot of the number of vessels registered to the Port of Bridgwater and their tonnage.
+There were 33 vessels registered in 1786.
+By 1874 this had increased to 159 but the registrations then started to reduce, down to 132 vessels in 1882.
+(Note: The numbers of ships given are registered in the whole Port of Bridgwater which includes coastal harbours such as Minehead and Watchet.)
+The average size of vessel also appears to decrease; with peak registered total tonnage being reached in 1857: 142 vessels providing 17,519 LT total tonnage.
+In contrast, at the peak number of 159 vessels in 1874, the total registered tonnage was 10,613 LT.

 Industry

+The Chandos Glass Cone was built in 1725 as a glasswork firing kiln by James Brydges, 1st Duke of Chandos as part of an industrial development.
+After a short period of use for glassmaking it was converted for the production of pottery, bricks and tiles, which continued until 1939.
+The majority of the brickwork cone was demolished in 1943.
+The bottom 2.4 m has been preserved and scheduled as an ancient monument.

-Bridgwater was the leading industrial town in Somerset and remains a major centre for manufacturing.
-A major manufacturing centre for clay tiles and bricks in the 19th century, including the famous "Bath brick", were exported through the port.
-In the 1890s there were a total of 16 brick and tile companies, and 24 million bricks per annum were exported during that decade alone.
-These industries are celebrated in the Somerset Brick and Tile Museum on East Quay.
+Bridgwater was the leading industrial town in Somerset, becoming a major manufacturing centre for clay tiles and bricks in the 19th century; including the famous Bath bricks, which were mostly used as scouring or polishing pads rather than as a construction material.
+These goods were exported through the port; at the peak of production some 24 million bricks were exported from Bridgwater every year from 10 manufacturers.
+These industries are featured in the Somerset Brick and Tile Museum on East Quay.
 These industries collapsed in the aftermath of World War II due to the failure to introduce mechanisation, although the automated Chilton Tile Factory, which produced up to 5 million tiles each year, lasted until 1968.
-The importance of the Bath Brick declined with the advent of detergents and other cleaning products.
-Dunware ponds used to make bricks and can still be found along the paths.

-During the 19th century, Castle House (originally named Portland Castle after Portland cement), reputedly the first domestic house in the UK to be built from concrete, was constructed in 1851 by John Board, a local brick and tile manufacturer.
-The building is now Grade II* listed, and in 2004 was featured in the BBC television programme Restoration.
+Castle House (originally named Portland Castle after Portland cement), reputedly the first domestic house in the UK to be built from concrete, was constructed in 1851 by John Board, one of the local brick and tile manufacturers.
+The building is now Grade II* listed, It was featured in the BBC's 2004 television programme Restoration.

-In the 19th century, Bridgwater was also home to a number of iron foundries.
+Bridgwater was also home to a number of iron foundries from the nineteenth century.
 George Hennet's Bridgwater Iron Works worked on bridges, railways and machinery for Brunel and Robert Stephenson.
-This location allowed the import by boat of raw materials from Wales and the dispatch of finished work to south Devon using the Bristol & Exeter Railway.
+This location allowed the import by boat of raw materials from Wales and the dispatch of finished work to south Devon using the Bristol and Exeter Railway.
 The carriage workshops for the latter were on an adjacent site.
 The works passed to his son and then traded as Hennet, Spink & Else.
 Some of the ironwork was produced for the Royal Albert Bridge at Saltash, Cornwall.
 In 1873 it became the Bridgwater Engineering Company Limited but this failed in 1878.
-W&F Wills Ltd produced steam locomotives and fingerposts.
+W&F Wills Ltd produced steam engines and fingerposts.

-At the start of World War II, the government built a factory to manufacture high explosives at Puriton near Bridgwater.
-Called ROF Bridgwater, the plant became owned by BAE Systems and closed after decommissioning was completed in July 2008.

-British Cellophane Ltd, a joint venture between La Cellophane SA and Courtaulds opened a major factory producing cellophane in Bridgwater 1937.
-The factory produced Bailey bridges during World War II for the invasion of Europe.
-Bought by UCB Films in 1996, the town suffered a blow in 2005 when Innovia Films closed the cellophane factory.
-At one time the factory employed around 3,000 people, although at the time of closure this had been reduced to just 250.
-However recovery has begun with the establishment of new businesses on the Express Park business park including the relocation of Gerber Juice and new enterprises Toolstation and Interpet as well as the Exel centre for the NHS Logistics Authority.